 In order to be successful in modern markets, and in particular the electronic and pharmaceutical markets where product revision changes are frequent, it is vital that MBM have the facility to control part numbers and associated specifications to a highly detailed level.

 Part number control was recognised by MBM (as far back as the 90’s!) to be the foundation for a robust and efficient supply chain.
-By adopting our customer’s part number within MBM’s internal systems, B2B links are more simply achieved by mapping the MBM part numbers automatically to that of the client.
-Thus customer orders can immediately be linked to their stock and work in progress positions, assisting in supply chain automation.
+By adopting a customer’s part number within MBM’s internal systems, B2B links are more simply achieved by mapping the MBM part numbers automatically to that of the client.
+Thus, customer orders can immediately be linked to their stock and work in progress positions, assisting in supply chain automation.

-MBM systems have hundreds of data fields available for population allowing additional and specific information to be allocated against each part – examples being end of life (EOL) date, EOL status, batch quantities, colour specifications, ROP, and standard costing.
+MBM systems have hundreds of data fields available for population, allowing additional and specific information to be allocated against each part – examples being end of life (EOL) date, EOL status, batch quantities, colour specifications, ROP, and standard costing.